 Illustrations: should be referred to in the text thus: (Fig. 1).
 All copyright permission must be cleared and if necessary paid for by the author; this includes applications and payments to DACS, ARS and similar licensing agencies where appropriate.
 It is also the author's responsibility to include acknowledgements as stipulated by particular institutions.
-Send photocopies in the first instance, not photographs.
-For accepted articles, photographs must be good quality black and white prints.
+Send photocopies in the first instance.
+For accepted articles, we require digital files of at least 300 dpi.

 Captions: follow this pattern: Fig. 1.
 Jacques-Louis David, The Oath of the Horatii, 1784-5, oil on canvas, 200 x 300 cm.
 Musée du Louvre, Paris.
 (Photo: Réunion des Musées Nationaux)